Hervar77/infinity-doc/mkdocs/api/infinity.md

 Parameters:

 - moduleName: `string`
-  >the identifier of the module to be loaded
+  >The identifier of the module to be loaded.

 Example: